Controlled Analyses of Social Biases in Wikipedia Bios: Related Work

 These traits also impact analyses of different language editions, which often have focused on ``local heros'' and how language editions tend to favor people whose nationality is affiliated with the language, in terms of article coverage, length, and visibility \cite{eom2015interactions,callahan2011cultural,hecht2010tower}.
 In investigating cross-lingual gender bias, \citet{hollink2018using} suggest that their findings are influenced by nationality and birth year more than by gender, demonstrating how the ``local heros'' effect can complicate analysis.
 Language editions can also have systemic differences due to differing readership and cultural norms.
 These differences are often justified, since language editions serve different readers \cite{callahan2011cultural,hecht2010tower}, but can confound research questions.
 Do English biographies about women contain more words related to family than Spanish ones because there is greater gender bias in English \cite{wagner2015s}?
 Or because English editors generally discuss family more than Spanish ones, regardless of gender?
 Comparing biography pages of men and women in each language partially alleviates this ambiguity but other factors may also be influential \cite{konieczny2018gender}.

 While our work focuses on analyzing biases in Wikipedia articles regardless of their origin, we briefly discuss possible sources of bias as motivation.
-First, surveys have suggested the Wikipedia editor community lacks diversity and is predominately white and male \cite{kolbitsch2006transformation,hill2013wikipedia},\footnote{\url{https://meta.wikimedia.org/wiki/Research:Wikipedia\_Editors\_Survey\_2011\_April}} though given efforts to improve diversity, editor demographics may have changed in the last decade \cite{konieczny2018gender,lam2011wp,eckert2013wikipedia,collier2012conflict}.
+First, surveys have suggested the Wikipedia editor community lacks diversity and is predominately white and male \cite{kolbitsch2006transformation,hill2013wikipedia,Shaw2018},\footnote{\url{https://meta.wikimedia.org/wiki/Research:Wikipedia\_Editors\_Survey\_2011\_April}} though given efforts to improve diversity, editor demographics may have changed in the last decade \cite{konieczny2018gender,lam2011wp,eckert2013wikipedia,collier2012conflict}.
 Second, bias can propagate from \textit{secondary sources} that editors draw from in accordance with Wikipedia's ``no original research'' policy \cite{luo2018ladies}.
 Finally, bias on Wikipedia may reflect broader societal biases.
 For example, women may be portrayed as less powerful than men on Wikipedia because editors write imbalanced articles, because other coverage of women such as newspaper articles downplay their power, or because societal constraints prevent women from obtaining the same high-powered positions as men \cite{adams2019counts}.

 Finally, nearly all of the cited work focuses on men/women gender bias.
-Almost no computational research has examined bias in Wikipedia biographies at-scale along other dimensions, even though observed racial bias has prompted edit-a-thons to correct omissions.\footnote{\url{https://en.wikipedia.org/wiki/Racial_bias_on_Wikipedia}} One notable exception, \citet{adams2019counts} examine gender and racial biases in pages about sociologists.
+Almost no computational research has examined bias in Wikipedia biographies at-scale along other dimensions, even though observed racial bias has prompted edit-a-thons to correct omissions.\footnote{\url{https://en.wikipedia.org/wiki/Racial_bias_on_Wikipedia}} Two notable exceptions: \citet{adams2019counts} examine gender and racial biases in pages about sociologists and \citet{park2021multilingual} examine disparate connotations in pages about LGBT people.